shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 ## Scopes in AngularJS

-Unlike the other MVC frameworks, AngularJs doesn't have any `model` classes or functons to create `model` objects.
+Unlike the other MVC frameworks, AngularJs doesn't have any `model` classes or functions to create `model` objects.
 Instead, AngularJs extended the plain JavaScript object with custom methods and properties.
 This special object, also known as the `scope` in AngularJs terms; It works as a glue between the view and other parts ( directives, controllers and services ) of the AngularJs application.

 Whenever the AngularJs application is bootstrapped, a `rootScope` object is created.
 All the scopes created by controllers,directives,services are always inherited from this `rootScope`.
 This pattern is applicable to any nested controllers, directives added inside any controllers..etc.
 The point you need to remember is, `scopes` will be nested inside the AngularJs application and it'll always start from the `rootScope`.
 Before going to the next section, get a good grasp on how `scope` works.
 See this link :  [Scopes in AngularJS](https://github.com/angular/angular.js/wiki/Understanding-Scopes).